 So… who created Ripple?
 Well, it was initiated by a man called Jed McCaleb, who first came up with the idea.
 He then enlisted developers David Schwartz and Arthur Britto to help bring it to life, and they began creating the XRP Ledger (XRPL).
 Their idea was to create a digital asset that was more sustainable than bitcoin, specifically set up to process payments.

 According to Ripple’s own account of its history, the XRPL first launched in June 2012.
 Shortly thereafter, the trio were joined by Chris Larsen, and the group started the company NewCoin in September 2012, which was quickly renamed OpenCoin before settling on its current name, Ripple.

 The XRPL founders gifted 80 billion XRP, the platform’s native currency, to the company.
 Ripple has since put the majority in escrow.

 At the time of Ripple’s launch, BTC coins were trading at about $12 or $13.
 Given the fact there are so many XRP coins out there (100 billion, compared to BTC’s maximum supply of 21 million) it’s understandable that this cryptocurrency’s valuation normally comes in cents rather than dollars.
 Like other digital assets, XRP hit an all-time high in early 2018 – reaching $3.84 on 4 January of that year.

 Ever since then, the value of the XRP crypto has continued to fall.
-At the time of writing, it was fluctuating around $0.39.
+On 22 August 2022, for example, it was fluctuating around $0.34.